DigiNode-Tools/DigiByte-DigiFacts-JSON/README.md

 ## Usage

-- DigiByte DigiFacts are currently available in 12 languages.
+- DigiByte DigiFacts are available in multiple languages.
 You can help contribute more below.
-- Query the JSON URL, not more than once every 15 minutes per language, and cache the results locally.
+- Query the JSON URL for the desired language, not more than once every 15 minutes, and cache the results locally.
 - It is suggested to display a random DigiFact once per minute, or whenever the page reloads.

 **IMPORTANT: Several of the DigiFacts include dynamic data (see below) and must be updated periodically so that they remain accurate - querying the server once every 15 minutes per language should be sufficient.
 Please do not exceed this by making too many frequent requests to the server.**